9 Things Small Biz Owners Wish You Knew for Small Business Saturday

 Small business owners support causes near and dear to their hearts

 For every skin and hair care product sold, Melendez donates $1 to Lyme disease research and awareness, and for every print sold, she donates 10 percent of the profits to Lyme disease and cystic fibrosis research.
-Melendez has goals to create awareness for invisible diseases and encourages people to love themselves just the way they are: beautifully imperfect.
+Melendez has goals to create awareness for invisible diseases and encourages people to love themselves just the way they are: Beautifully imperfect.
+This is why Small Business Saturday is so important.

 Small business owners take the utmost pride in their work

-"Our work is a labor of love," says Norwood.
-"From printing each paper through our vintage presses, to individually packaging and sleeving each card, everything is handmade, and it's a craft we are proud to maintain."
+“Our work is a labor of love,” says Norwood.
+“From printing each paper through our vintage presses, to individually packaging and sleeving each card, everything is handmade, and it’s a craft we are proud to maintain.”
 This careful attention to detail is yet another reason to shop local.
-(Consider sending these creative thank-you gift ideas for every occasion.)
+Check out these holiday shopping tips for a stress-free season.

 Small business owners value the little details